- February 2017

 Giving back to the community projects

 Beads of Courage lidded boxes to be donated to A.I.
-DuPont Childrens Hospital on December 17th, 2016.
+DuPont Childrens Hospital in February, 2017.

 Through the Beads of Courage campaign, children receive a unique bead to represent each procedure or treatment.
 For example, a red bead for each blood transfusion, a yellow bead for each night in the hospital, a star bead for surgery, a white bead for chemotherapy.
 Their collection of beads becomes a tangible record of their journey.
 Each wood-turned box will be used to hold a sick child's precious beads.
 In 2015 Keystone Woodturners donated a total of 35 Beads fo Courage wooden boxes.
-Our 2016 goal is 50 wooden boxes through December.
-These are two examples of our July donations
+Our 2016 goal is 50 wooden boxes through our February meeting.

 Keystone Woodturners Meeting Location